-Abatement for members accessing Partial Retirement
+Abatement for members accessing Partial Retirement (monitoring the 10 per cent reduction in pensionable pay)

-- 3.20 Members taking partial retirement must reduce their pensionable pay by 10 per cent for 12 months.
-If the terms of the member's employment are changed again within 12 months of taking partial retirement, so that their pensionable pay returns to more than 90 per cent of their pensionable pay before their partial retirement, abatement will apply and benefits in payment will be reduced. - 3.21 It is important to remember that the aim of the policy is to provide flexibility for staff and employers, and to support retention of experienced staff.
-The aim is not to catch employers out where they are acting in the spirit of the regulations and have confirmed that a member will reduce their pensionable pay by 10% for the next 12 months.
+- 3.36 Employers should be confident that the agreed contractual change to working arrangements will lead to a reduction in pensionable pay of at least 10 per cent, which can be maintained for the 12-month period following the chosen partial retirement date. - 3.37 During this time, if the member's pensionable pay increases to more than 90 per cent of their pensionable pay before they took partial retirement, abatement will apply in full and the member's pension benefits in payment will be stopped.
+If a member's pay does increase to more than is allowed and abatement occurs, their pension will only start to be paid again, once their pensionable pay is reduced by a minimum of 10 per cent of the pay that their original decision to take partial retirement was based on. - 3.38 At the end of the 12-month period, the employee and employer may wish to revert back to the original working arrangement, if appropriate. - 3.39 It is important to remember that the aim of the policy is to provide flexibility for staff and employers, and to support retention of experienced staff.
+The aim is not to catch employers out where they are acting in the spirit of the regulations and have confirmed that a member will reduce their pensionable pay by 10 per cent for the next 12 months.
 For example, if a member's terms of employment change within these 12 months because they are promoted to a higher grade and their pensionable pay increases, this would not meet the requirements of the policy.
-However, if unsocial hours payments fluctuate and may tip pensionable pay temporarily above 90% in these 12 months, this would not be seen as a breach of the required reduction.
-If a member receives a nationally agreed pay award in these 12 months which does not change their terms of employment, for example an AfC pay increase, this would not be an issue. - 3.22 Employers should, however, make staff aware that their pension payments may be reduced if the 10 per cent reduction in pensionable pay is not maintained during the first 12 months after taking partial retirement. - 3.23 Abatement on partial retirement for members of the 2008 section and 2015 scheme was suspended until 31 March 2023.
+However, if unsocial hours payments fluctuate and may tip pensionable pay temporarily above 90 per cent in these 12 months, this would not be seen as a breach of the required reduction.
+If a member receives a nationally agreed pay award in these 12 months which does not change their terms of employment, for example an AfC pay increase, this would not be an issue.

+- 3.40 Employers should, however, make staff aware that their pension payments may be reduced if the 10 per cent reduction in pensionable pay is not maintained during the first 12 months after taking partial retirement. - 3.41 Employers should inform SPPA if contractual changes increase a member's pay to more than 90 per cent of their pensionable pay in the 12 months after taking partial retirement.
+Members should also inform SPPA of any increases to their level of pay or changes to their conditions of employment. - 3.42 Abatement on partial retirement for members of the 2008 section and 2015 scheme was suspended until 31 March 2023.
 This temporary suspension was intended to support retired staff to return to work and boost capacity during the pandemic.
 Abatement for those taking partial retirement was resumed from 1 April 2023 and will continue to operate as described above.